 Is Mediation Confidential?

 Yes!
+In fact is is far more confidential than trying to resolve your case in the courtroom!
 From the time you contact a mediator to ask about mediation until the mediation is over, everything said is confidential.
 This means that nothing written specifically for the mediation or said during the mediation is subject to discovery (being revealed) in any non-criminal proceeding.
 Furthermore, the mediator cannot be called to testify about what went on in the mediation in any later non-criminal proceeding.
 This means you can have complete confidence that what you tell the mediator in private and what is said during the mediation process will not be revealed.

 Will Our Agreement be Enforceable?

-Once an agreement has been signed, that agreement can be made enforceable as a contract between the two parties.
-In some cases, such in a divorce, a judgment based on the agreement is prepared and filed with the court, and is just as enforceable as any other divorce judgment.
+Once an agreement has been signed, that agreement can be made enforceable as a contract between the two parties in civil cases.
+In family law cases, such in a divorce, a judgment based on the Memo of Understanding is prepared by the parties (or their attorneys) and filed with the court, and is just as enforceable as any other divorce judgment.